 How much could you claim with an NHS medical negligence case?
-First, let’s analyse where you’re compensation goes.
+First, let’s analyse where you’re compensation goes, in essence.

-News of NHS financial woes is actually an almost daily occurrence.
+News of NHS financial woes is frequent, often a result of the buildup of personal injury claims and that negligence occurred so often.
 Either the government blames external influences for their deficit, or the opposition blames the government for financial mismanagement.
 One of the areas highlighted as a growing cause of concern for the NHS is the amount of money spent on medical negligence claims.

 Understandably, the government sees this as an area which needs to improve.
 However, they don’t tend to look internally at their policies and procedures which cause harm.
 Instead, they blame victims for having the nerve to seek retribution for injuries they should never suffer.